Continuous Record Asymptotics for Change-Points Models: Introduction

-Furthermore, unless the magnitude of the break is large, the asymptotic distribution is symmetric only if both: (i) the break date is located at mid-sample, (ii) the distribution of the errors and regressors do not differ \textquotedblleft too much\textquotedblright{} across regimes.
-Given the fixed-span setting, our limit theory treats the volatility of the regressors and errors as random quantities.
-We thus use the concept of stable convergence in distribution.
-As for the impact of the sample size relative to the span of the data on the precision of the estimate, we find that the span plays a more pronounced role.
-We also show, via simulations, that our continuous record asymptotics provides good approximations to the finite-sample distributions of the estimate of the break date.

-Our asymptotics can be seen as intermediate between the shrinkage asymptotics and the approach of \citet{elliott/mueller:07} {[}see also \citet{elliott/mueller/watson:15}{]}.
-On the one hand, using the usual shrinking condition of \citet{yao:87} and \citet{bai:97RES} for which the break magnitude, say $\delta_{T},$ goes to zero at a rate slower than $O\left(T^{-1/2}\right)$ leads to underestimation of the uncertainty about the break date.
-On the other hand, the weak identification condition of \citet{elliott/mueller:07} for which $\delta_{T}$ goes to zero at a fast rate (i.e., $\delta_{T}=O\left(T^{-1/2}\right)$) leads to overstating the uncertainty.
-This has opposite consequences for the confidence intervals of the break date {[}see e.g., \citet{casini/perron_Oxford_Survey}{]}.
+Our asymptotics can be seen as intermediate between the shrinkage asymptotics and more recent approaches relying on weak identification {[}see e.g., \citet{elliott/mueller:07} and \citet{elliott/mueller/watson:15}{]}.
+On the one hand, using the usual shrinking condition of \citet{yao:87} and \citet{bai:97RES} for which the break magnitude, say $\delta_{T},$ goes to zero at a rate slower than $O(T^{-1/2})$ leads to underestimation of the uncertainty about the break date.
+On the other hand, the weak identification condition of \citet{elliott/mueller:07} for which $\delta_{T}$ goes to zero at a fast rate (i.e., $\delta_{T}=O(T^{-1/2})$, so that the change-point cannot be consistently estimated) leads to overstating the uncertainty.
+This has opposite consequences for the confidence intervals of the break date.
 Confidence sets have poor coverage probabilities when the break is small under \citeauthor{bai:97RES}'s framework while they can be too wide under that of \citet{elliott/mueller:07}.
 In this paper, the key is not to focus our asymptotic experiment on shrinking condition on $\delta_{T}$ but to make assumptions on the signal-to-noise ratio $\delta_{T}/\sigma_{t}$ instead, where $\sigma_{t}$ is the volatility of the errors.
 We require $\delta_{T}$ to go to zero at a slower rate than that of \citet{elliott/mueller:07}---to guarantee strong identification---and require $\sigma_{t}$ to increase without bound when $t$ approaches the break date $T_{b}^{0}$.
-This offers a new characterization of higher uncertainty without compromising strong identification and consistency of the model parameters that are needed to conduct inference.
+This offers a new characterization of the uncertainty without compromising strong identification and consistency of the model parameters needed to conduct inference.